maiamcc/contrasite/_posts/2025-03-23-vocal-health-for-callers.markdown

 Obligatory disclaimer that *I am not a doctor*![^5] This blog post is not intended as medical advice; if any of the stuff listed in this post feels uncomfortable or painful, stop doing it.
 Talk to a doctor for any serious issues (including persistent cough or vocal pain), or if your symptoms don't improve with time.

-In general, your vocal sads will be due to some combination of strain/overuse and inflammation/dryness(/even micro-tears!) of the vocal folds—the former can result from just plain overuse, and the latter from active infection, the coughing from a lingering infection, or various drying environmental factors.
+In general, your vocal sads will be due to some combination of strain and inflammation/dryness(/even micro-tears!) of the vocal folds—the former can result from poor technique or just plain overuse, and the latter from active infection, the coughing from a lingering infection, or various drying environmental factors.
 The below tips attempt to address one or both of these underlying causes of vocal distress.

 ### Rest yourself